List of NCIS characters: Samantha Ryan

 Dr. Samantha Ryan (Jamie Lee Curtis) is a psychologist, criminal profiler and Director of PsyOps.
 She is introduced in the episode "Psych Out" when a patient, a Navy warfare psychologist, of her colleague is found dead and Gibbs and his team are called in to investigate.
 She begins a romantic relationship with Gibbs and frequents his house, even causing him to be uncharacteristically late for work once.
 Like Gibbs, she has a young child, a son, and is either divorced or separated from her partner/husband.
 While Gibbs and Ryan try to keep their relationship strictly professional when at the office, Gibbs' agents and Ryan's co-workers frequently speculate on their relationship, as seen in "The Tell".
 Her last appearance is in "Till Death Do Us Part" when she is threatened by terrorist Harper Dearing, who is seeking revenge on everything and anyone connected with the Navy for the death of his son.

 Leyla Shakarji

 Leyla Shakarji (Tehmina Sunny) is the daughter-in-law of Mike Franks.
 She was disowned by her family and then smuggled out of Iraq after becoming pregnant with the child of Franks's biological son, Lance Corporal Liam O'Neill, USMC.
 O'Neill was murdered and Gibbs finds out about Leyla from Franks as he was the lead agent assigned to the case.
 She and her daughter, Amira, lived with Mike in Mexico until his death in 2011.
-Gibbs, as Amira's godfather, asks Leyla to move to Washington DC to be nearer to him as he is their closest thing to family.
+Gibbs, as Amira's godfather, asks Leyla to move to Washington, D.C., to be nearer to him as he is their closest thing to family.
 Leyla's mother, Shada Shakarji (Diane Venora), is the tough-as-nails matriarch of one of the most prominent tribes in Iraq, due to the fact that most of her male relatives are now deceased.